Hiking to Parley’s Canyon Overlook

 Kid friendly?
 No, due to steepness

 Turning left on Benchmark Drive, you will see a dead end sign.
-Continue past this, through a temporary construction gate, until you reach the end of the road.

 The sign “recommends” keeping dogs on leash but it is not required.
 However you should always have a leash handy in case you see wildlife or hike by other dogs that are leashed.